microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/contributing/style_guide.rst

 Heading styles
 --------------

-The Office Online documentation should use the following characters for header underlines:
+The |wac| documentation should use the following characters for header underlines:

 1.  ``=====`` (equals sign)
 2.  ``-----`` (dashes)